 6. System backup

-This section provides backup utilities such as gdrive and rsync to backup your Arch Linux system.
-Also, there is a custom backup option which allows you to manually backup files/folders to a user-specified location.
+This section provides backup utilities such as rsync to backup your Arch Linux system.
+Also, there is a custom backup options which allows you to manually backup files/folders to a user-specified location.

 7. System Security

-Cylon provides various security tools and fucntionalities such as,
+Cylon provides various security tools including the following:

 Remember you need to install them yourself in order to use them.
-Cylon will not automatically install any packages.
+Cylon will not help you to install the missing packages.

 8. Network Maintenance